aconrad/pulley-interview/README.md

 * [Go](https://golang.org/): With a requirement of 10,000 reqs/s, I was unsure
   if I could make it work in Python.
 I wrote a few bare-bones "hello world" HTTP servers in Javascript, Python, and Go.
-Python and Javascript were about the same, but Go was significantly faster.
-Yet, Python wasn't far from the goals and I thought I could make it with multi-processing.
+Python and Javascript were about the same (~8,000 req/s), but Go was significantly faster (~22,000 req/s).
+Yet, Python wasn't far from the goal and I thought I could make it work with multi-processing.

 * [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket): I
-  thought about using Unix Domain Socket to reduce the network overhead a fair amount (x5-7?) between the frontend and backend services, but it's unlikely that these services would run on the same machine in a real world scenario.
+  thought about using Unix Domain Socket to reduce the network overhead a fair amount between the frontend and backend services, but it's unlikely that these services would run on the same machine in a real world scenario.
-  Also, the stock inventory service handles the load just fine despite being a single-process server.

 * [Protobuf](https://developers.google.com/protocol-buffers): This could have
   been used for communication between the frontend and backend service.
 But I